2 Timothy 1 – A Spirit of Boldness

 c.
 Grace which was given to us in Christ Jesus before time began: God directed His gracious work towards us when we only existed as a fact in God’s knowledge.
 Just as a couple lovingly plans for a baby before the baby is born, so God planned for us.

 i.
 Before time began reminds us that time is something God created to give order and arrangement to our present world; time is not essential to God’s existence.
-He existed before time was created, and will remain when time is ended – and we live on in eternity with Him.
+He existed before time was created and will remain when time ends, and we live on in eternity with Him.

 d.
 But has now been revealed by the appearing of our Savior Jesus Christ: The appearing of Jesus revealed the purpose and grace of God.
 Jesus fulfilled the eternal plan of God; Jesus truly shows us what God and His plan are all about.
 That’s why we can never know Jesus too much.

 g.
-Through the gospel: The good news of who Jesus is and what He did for us presents a beautiful chain of God’s work.
+Through the gospel: The good news of who Jesus is and what He did for us can be thought of as links connected together in a beautiful chain of God’s work.

 · God’s plan of salvation began for us in eternity past, before time began.